silbinarywolf/rm2kpng/cmd/rm2kfixwatcher/README.md

 ## Installation

-TODO: Jae: Actual add releases
-Visit the releases page here and download it.
+Visit the [releases page here](https://github.com/silbinarywolf/rm2kpng/tags) and download it.

 ## How does it work?